wofsauge/IsaacDocs/docs/xml/pocketitems.md

 ```

 The anm2 specified in `entities2.xml` should have the animations HUD and HUDSmall, alongside general pickup animations.
 See `gfx/05.301_tarot card.anm2` in the vanilla resources for an example!
+Note that the subtype used in `entities2.xml` and the `pickup` tag **cannot** be used to spawn your card, and will instead crash the game.
+You must spawn / give your card via the card id, which you can obtain from `Isaac.GetCardIdByName(string cardHudName)` as described above.
+You can also check your card's current ID easily in the console by typing `g kID` and checking autocomplete; the last base game card is `k97`, the Soul of Jacob, so modded ids will start at `k98`.

 Note that cards added through `pocketitems.xml` are **not** automatically added to the card pool, and you must set up their spawning manually.
 This can be done most easily through the `MC_GET_CARD` callback.